-Big names such as Pret a Manger and Tesco have recently been called out by the Department for Business (BEIS) for failing to meet minimum pay rules.
+Retail giants such as Argos, Marks and Spencer, Lloyds Pharmacy and W H Smith have recently been called out by the Government for failing to meet minimum pay rules.
 To avoid a similar ‘naming and shaming’, employers must ensure they review their practices and pay workers what they’re owed.

 Reputational damage is the most immediate, and potentially long-lasting, consequence of flouting wage rules.
 However, it also carries financial penalties that can be just as damaging.

 Hefty fines from HMRC of up to 200 percent of arrears (capped at £20,000 per worker), as well as paying back arrears to individuals, can have a significant impact on a business’ financial position.